sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 1. To send pings that:
    - Check for new product updates.
    - Send anonymous, non-specific, aggregate metrics back to Sourcegraph.com.
 You can see the full list below.
-1. Sourcegraph extensions are fetched from Sourcegraph.com's extension registry (unless you are using a private extension registry: https://docs.sourcegraph.com/admin/extensions#publish-extensions-to-a-private-extension-registry).
+1. Sourcegraph extensions are fetched from Sourcegraph.com's extension registry (unless you are using a [private extension registry](https://docs.sourcegraph.com/admin/extensions#publish-extensions-to-a-private-extension-registry)).

 There are no other automatic external connections to Sourcegraph.com (or any other site on the internet).